darrenburns/posting/docs/guide/navigation.md

 Where it makes sense, <kbd>up</kbd> and <kbd>down</kbd> will also move between widgets.

+## Mouse navigation

+You can also navigate Posting entirely using the mouse, very much like a typical GUI application.

+If a widget shows a scrollbar, you can use the mouse wheel or trackpad gestures to scroll through its content.
+Scrollbars can also be clicked and dragged.

+If you hold shift and scroll using the trackpad or mousewheel, the content will scroll horizontally (if there's a horizontal scrollbar).

 ## Contextual help

 Many widgets have additional bindings for navigation other than those displayed in the footer.
 You can view the full list of keybindings for the currently